-From transitioning to remote work to stocking up on supplies, millions of Americans are striving for virus prevention and preparedness in light of the COVID-19 pandemic.
-The recently signed CARES Act permanently expanded the range of products eligible for purchase with Health Savings Account (HSA) and Flexible Spending Account (FSA) funds.
+With winter (and flu season) nearly here, millions of Americans are striving for virus prevention and preparedness, especially in light of the COVID-19 pandemic.
+When the CARES Act was signed into law last year, it permanently expanded the range of products eligible for purchase with health savings account (HSA) and flexible spending account (FSA) funds.

 It’s as important as ever to be aware of how to put your HSA or FSA dollars to work.
 Here are 10 items under $10 you can purchase with your HSA or FSA funds that will help you during this time.

 Working from home can be convenient and flexible, but it can also present issues such as increased eye strain, aches from sitting longer than usual, and tension from spending too much time on devices.
-If you’ve migrated to a home office, these four products can reduce some of the stress in your home office:
+If you’re working from home or experience any of these types of issues, these four products can reduce some of the stress in your home office:

 - Hot/cold physical therapy disc